Checking System Time Status

 Stop, disable, and remove

-sudo systemctl disable --now systemd-timesyncd sudo apt remove -y systemd-timesyncd
+systemd-timesyncdsudo systemctl disable --now systemd-timesyncd sudo apt remove -y systemd-timesyncd -

 Install

-sudo apt update && sudo apt install -y chrony
+Chronysudo apt update && sudo apt install -y chrony -

 Adjust Chrony configuration